romeuborges19/romeuborges19/README.md

 ## 💫 About Me:
-Computer Science student studying Go, Javascript, Python and Django Framework.
+Computer Science student studying and working with Go, Javascript, Python and Django Framework.
 I'm currently a member of the Comais Lab at UFT, developing projects with educational purposes.

 ## 💻 Tech Stack: